Understanding Diffie-Hellman

 4. Public Key Exchange

-Alice and Bob exchange their public keys (A and B) over the insecure channel.
-An eavesdropper can see these values but cannot derive the private keys.
+Alice and Bob exchange A and B over the insecure channel.
+An eavesdropper cannot derive the private keys from these values.

 5. Shared Secret Derivation

-Each party uses the received public key with their own private key:
+Each party combines the received public key with their private key:

-Both parties now possess the identical shared secret (10) without ever transmitting it.
+Both now share the secret (10) without transmitting it.

 Complete Example